cul/dlst-studio/_posts/2021-01-11-coding-with-the-dead.md

 prompt: ""
 ---

-With a handful of episodes of [CUL Studio’s Studio Remote’ _The Rose Hall Project_](https://studio.cul.columbia.edu/2020/10/13/studio-remote-launch/) done and archived on [YouTube](https://www.youtube.com/~FYAVAsJg3lgoA), it’s time to start branching out with a second show on the Studio Remote channel.
+With a handful of episodes of [CUL Studio’s Studio Remote’s _The Rose Hall Project_](https://studio.cul.columbia.edu/2020/10/13/studio-remote-launch/) done and archived on [YouTube](https://www.youtube.com/~FYAVAsJg3lgoA), it’s time to start branching out with a second show on the Studio Remote channel.